 - Online Risks: Be aware of website and e-mails scams.
 Fraudsters take advantage of modern communication tools to avoid “face to face” contact.
 Victims are asked to send money using money transfer services, including those offered by your credit union.
 Never use e-mail links to provide your information.

-- Phone Risks: Telemarketers may contact members over a series of phone calls to build a rapport and convince them to send money.
+- Phone Risks: Scammers may contact members over a series of phone calls to build a rapport and convince them to send money.
+Scammers also have the ability to spoof phone numbers so the call appears to be coming from your credit union.
+We will never ask for your personal information, access to your computer, or for you to wire money over the phone.

 - Insurance Fraud Risks: Holds are placed on certain checks to ensure clearance at the issuing financial institution.
 This safeguard is aimed to mitigate risks to both our members and the Credit Union.